Installing pre-built binaries¶

 The instructions below are suitable for both end users and CI.
 These links will stay stable.

-Note: The instructions below assume that your Rust installation is managed via rustup.
+The command below assumes that your Rust installation is managed via rustup.
 You can extract the archive to a different directory in your PATH if required.

 curl -LsSf https://get.nexte.st/latest/linux | tar zxf - -C ${CARGO_HOME:-~/.cargo}/bin